The 7 Processes of Sustainable Project Management

 2. Establishing a Sustainability Breakdown Structure

-You may have heard of a work breakdown structure, now apply it to sustainability!
-Sustainability objectives cannot be achieved through a blanket strategy, it needs to be broken down into manageable chunks throughout the project lifecycle.
-Some certification systems like BREAM and LEED have their own assessment models that assist your sustainability breakdown structure (SBS).
-Depending on the type of project, you can build the SBS based on project-related analysis methods.
+You may have heard of a work breakdown structure, but perhaps not its sustainability equivalent.
+Sustainability objectives are not achieved through a blanket strategy.
+As project manager, you will need to break down strategic objectives into manageable chunks throughout the project lifecycle.
+There are assessment models that assist in the creation of a sustainability breakdown structure (SBS).
+Some certification systems, such as BREAM and LEED, help you build the SBS based on an analysis of your project.

-However there are two key considerations when establishing your SBS:
+However, there are always two key considerations when establishing your SBS:

-• The sensitivity of your selected analysis method.
+• The sensitivity of your selected analysis method; and

-• Conserving how each subsystem or sub-project can become made more sustainable.
+• Establishing how each task in the project’s WBS can be made more sustainable.

 3. Defining the sustainability objective

-Leading on from the SBS, every project needs a clear end sustainability objective.
-These objectives can be in quantifiable form (ie. maximum CO2 emissions) or in qualitative forms (ie. BREAM’s scale rating from Fair to Exceptional).
-These objectives should be realistic but also should aim to challenge above what a client would expect.
+Every project needs to set a clear sustainability objective.
+These can be quantifiable (e.g. maximum CO2 emissions) or qualitative (e.g. BREAM’s rating scale from Fair to Exceptional).
+Objectives should be realistic but should also aim to surpass client expectations.

 4. Identifying the project alternatives to achieve the objectives

-It is important to note any different ways of designing your product or service that can achieve your sustainability objectives.
-Identifying these alternatives helps broaden perspectives and adapt to future challenges when they arise.
-Something as simple as choosing to host virtual meetings over face-to-face meetings can have varying impacts environmentally, socially and economically.
+It is important to note the alternative methods for designing your product or service that will achieve your sustainability objectives.
+Identifying these alternatives helps broaden perspectives and allows you to adapt to future challenges when they arise.
+Something as simple as hosting virtual meetings instead of face-to-face meetings can have impacts environmentally, socially and economically.

 5. Defining the sustainability strategy